HardlyDifficult/Tutorials/Outline.md

 </details>

 ## Set a 5:4 Aspect ratio

-On the game tab, change the aspect ratio to 5:4.
+On the game tab, change the aspect ratio to 5:4 as we want to simplify and always show the same amount of the world on screen.

 <details>
 <summary>How</summary>